aakash988/task-manager-api/README.md

 ### Example

 To create a task (fifth bullet point above), the user must set the request method to POST and use the route "/tasks".
-To create a task, th user must provide a JSON body in the request that has the completed and description fields populated.
+The user must also provide a JSON body in the request that has the completed and description fields populated.
 The JSON response that is generated should display task ID, owner ID, and other useful information: